 It’s expensive to support a drug or alcohol habit, so it’s almost certain that you will notice your loved one having money problems.
 Impaired judgment can also lead to unnecessary purchases and spending.
 Be on the lookout for any type of suspicious money behavior, such as selling big stuff on eBay and Craigslist, borrowing credit cards from others without asking, or gambling.
 Another thing to watch for is missing stuff around the home.
 When addicts get desperate, they won’t hesitate to sell things for money.
 Missing jewelry, collectibles, or family heirlooms should all be accounted for.

 Tricks and Manipulation

 You can’t hide an addiction without lying.
 That’s why addicts will try to throw others off about their habits.
 They may drink in private but not when out with friends so that it looks like they do not have a problem.
 Or, they may admit to a lesser problem, such as smoking marijuana, when really, another drug is the real issue.
 Another common action is to tell one family member something, and another something else.
 This way, the addict is being partially truthful, but no one family member knows the total picture.

 Forgetting Important Affairs

-Missed appointments, being late for work or forgetting to pick someone up from school or soccer practice are all red flags when they happen continuously.
-Addicts lose track of time, forget important events altogether or need time to sober up, which is why they are often late or forgetful.
+Missed appointments, being late for work, or forgetting to pick someone up from school or soccer practice are all red flags when they happen continuously.
+Addicts lose track of time, forget important events altogether, or need time to sober up, which is why they are often late or forgetful.
 And, if they do show up, it’s probably not in the best condition.
-If this is common behavior, don’t fall victim to the excuses.
+If this is a common behavior, don’t fall victim to excuses.
 There is something going on that you should know about.

 Addiction is different for everyone, which means you may notice one or all of these signs in your loved one.
 That’s why it’s important to be aware and open your senses if you feel that something isn’t right.
 One of the biggest regrets that families of addicts have is not realizing the addiction sooner.